A FAMILY WINERY FOUNDED IN 1711

-Mateo Ribas was honoured to receive the medal of perfection, in recognition of a Gargollasa red wine, that contributed to give an impetus to the winery in one of the most complicated times for the wine industry, hit by the arrival of the filoxera plague.
+Mateo Ribas was honored to receive the medal of perfection, in recognition of a Gargollassa red wine, that contributed to give an impetus to the winery in one of the most complicated times for the wine industry, hit by the arrival of the filoxera plague.

 THE FIRST PHOTOGRAPHS

-At the beginning of the twentieth century, the young siblings José, Jesús, María and Juana Ribas lost their father, the nephew and sucessor of Mateo.
-With the help of the Colom family, experimented vintners, they managed the farm keeping up with the familiy’s winegrowing tradition.
+At the beginning of the twentieth century, the young siblings José, Jesús, María and Juana Ribas lost their father, the nephew and successor of Mateo.
+With the help of the Colom family, experimented vintners, they managed the farm keeping up with the family's wine growing tradition.
 The concrete tanks were then built to expand the production.

 The sale of the wines was done mostly in bulk at the winery itself or in a small shop that the Ribas family had in Santa Clara Street, in the old town of Palma.